ethereum/execution-apis/src/engine/cancun.md

 1. Client software **MUST** check that provided set of parameters and their fields strictly matches the expected one and return `-32602: Invalid params` error if this check fails.
 Any field having `null` value **MUST** be considered as not provided.

 2. Client software **MUST** return `-38005: Unsupported fork` error if the `payloadAttributes` is set and the `payloadAttributes.timestamp` does not fall within the time frame of the Cancun fork.
+Client software **MUST** run this check after applying the forkchoice state and, if the check fails, the forkchoice state update **MUST NOT** be rolled back.

 ### engine_getPayloadV3